mobingilabs/docs/reference-2018-07-02.md

 ---
 # The list of stacks where you want to deploy your applications.
 stacks:
-#  Stack name should be unique at deployment level
+#  Required.
+Stack name should be unique at deployment level
 - name: string

   # Valid values (for now: